You play Fighting Games... right?

 Beginning in 2009,

-been incredibly fun and rewarding interacting daily with fellow FGC
+for TFG.
+It's been incredibly fun & rewarding interacting daily with fellow FG fans, artists,

-members, professional players, game developers, artists, and fellow content
+professional players, game developers, FGC personalities, and fellow content

 creators.
-If you follow TFG on any of the social media profiles
+If you follow TFG on social media, THANKS for your

 To get the full TFG experience...
-Follow TFG on each social media profile
+Follow us on the social media platforms

 below.
-If not, you'd be missing out on some great
+If not, you'll be missing out on great

 show up unless you follow

-personal profiles (and I'm on my phone a lot)... so you'll also get to know a little bit
+personal social media profiles (and I'm on my phone often)... so you'll also get to know a little bit

 irrelevant posts.
 Thanks to those in the FGC who make fighting